Codesee-io/docs-maps/docs/guide.md

 # User Guide

-Your CodeSee Map is an interactive, editable diagram that shows all of the codebase dependencies across your repository.
+Your CodeSee Map is an interactive, editable architecture diagram that shows all of the codebase dependencies across your repository.

 ## Exploring your Map